Epidiah/star-something-probably/character creation.md

 C = Compelling, D = Daring, E = Expertise, S = Sneaky, T = Thriving
 Not quite sold on this particular batch of adjectives just yet.
 All of the powers associated with the Adventurer Type should revolve around the dice you are rolling.
 They have a loose tie to the fiction through adjective associated with the type, but other than that, they're just one way in which you interact with the dice just a little different than everyone else.
 I have a sinking feeling that this will get too fiddly and I'll have to drop the powers, but let's see how they work in play.

-* CDE: *Brash*--
+* CDE: *Brilliant*--You may add 2 instead of 1 to the Flow for any roll you make in which the Course die is an Expertise die.
-* CDS: *Roguish*--If the Course offered to you is an Expertise die, you may choose to ignore it and use both of the dice you rolled instead, passing the old Course on to the next player.
+* CDS: *Brash*--If the Course offered to you is an Expertise die, you may choose to ignore it and use both of the dice you rolled instead, passing the old Course on to the next player.
 You may make this decision after you roll.
-* CDT: *Bold*--
+* CDT: *Bold*--If you _rolled_ both Compelling and Daring dice and they are both higher than the Course die, then you get both high die benefits, even though you only get to keep one.
+If either or both of them are 6s, you still only get the token from the one you keep, as per usual.
-* CES: *Brilliant*--You may add 2 instead of 1 to your Flow for any roll you make in which the Course die is an Compelling die.
+* CES: *Mysterious*--If you _rolled_ both Expertise and Sneaky dice and they are both higher than the Course die, then you get both high die benefits, even though you only get to keep one.
+If either or both of them are 6s, you still only get the token from the one you keep, as per usual.
 * CET: *Wise*--If the Course die is Daring, you may roll all 3 of your dice, discard one of your choosing before keeping another and swaping the third with the Course die, as usual.
-* CST: *Charming*--
+* CST: *Charming*--You may add 2 instead of 1 to the Flow for any roll you make in which the Course die is an Compelling die.
 * DES: *Calculating*--You may add +2 to your roll if both the old Course die and the die you keep are greater than the die you pass on to the new Course.
-* DET: *Mysterious*--
+* DET: *Enterprising*--If the Course is a Compelling or Sneaky die and showing a 1, you may gain a token of the appropriate type.
-* DST: *Sly*--
+* DST: *Sly*--If the Course is higher than both dice you rolled, you may choose to use the high dice benefit of any of the five dice instead.
-* EST: *Clever*--You may add 2 instead of 1 to the Flow for any roll you make in which the Course die is a Sneaky die.
+* EST: *Canny*--You may add 2 instead of 1 to the Flow for any roll you make in which the Course die is a Sneaky die.
 * Any 4: *Lone*--Probably nothing beyond having 4 dice to choose from?
 Got to give this a think.

 ## Adventurer Careers